List the chemical elements that make up: carbohydrates, fats and proteins.

 Fats (Lipids)

 Fats, also known as lipids, are primarily composed of carbon, hydrogen, and oxygen.
 However, they contain a much higher proportion of hydrogen compared to carbohydrates.
-The chemical formula for a typical fat is derived from the hydrocarbon chains that make up triglycerides.
+The general formula for lipids is also $C_n H_m O_p$, with a significantly higher ratio of hydrogen to oxygen.

 • Carbon (C)